 The maiden voyage of the Queen Mary was on May 27, 1936, and the ocean liner departed from Southampton, England.
 Even three years after the maiden voyage the Queen Mary was the grandest ocean liner in the world.
 As financial issues arose, the whole Cunard fleet was operating at a loss and they decided to sell off the ocean liner.
 The Queen Mary had its last journey in 1967 and arrived in Long Beach on December 9, 1967.

 The ship doesn’t carry passengers anymore across the sea, but you still can stay aboard as it is now a one of a kind hotel, exhibit, wedding and event venue, and tourist attraction.
 The vessel also houses three world-class restaurants and is now an icon in Southern California.
 Some people confuse this ship with another well-known cruise liner, which looks quite similar, the Titanic.
-The Queen Mary is actually rager than the Titanic but an easy way to distinguish the two from each other are the funnels or also commonly referred to as stacks.
+The Queen Mary is actually larger than the Titanic but an easy way to distinguish the two from each other is the funnels or also commonly referred to as stacks.
 These are the big “chimneys” on top of the ship to expel boiler steam and smoke.
 The Queen Mary has three funnels while the Titanic has four funnels.

 The Cunard Line is a British-American cruise line based at Southampton, England.
 The Queen Mary which now sits in the Port of Long Beach was part of the Cunard fleet.